open-policy-agent/opa/docs/docs/policy-language.md

 Rego allows for several ways to express universal quantification.

-For example, imagine you want to express a policy that says (in English):
+For example, imagine you want to express a policy that says in natural language:

 ```
 There must be no apps named "bitcoin-miner".